NaveenDanj/gear-lang/readme.md

 ### Upcoming

 - [x] Implement access to struct properties and related features
-- Add language support for arrays and other required data types
+- [x] Add language support for arrays and other required data types
+- [ ] Language support for
+  - [ ] function calling
+  - [ ] object property referencing
 - Complete the standard library implementation
 - Improve error handling and reporting
 - Enhance the language documentation